- Environmental activist and nonprofit organization director

 - Director of Special Projects for the Tides Foundation and Tides Center

-Brotsky, who received a bachelor’s degree in accounting from Golden Gate University, worked for six years as a public accountant and as Deputy Director of Finance and Administration at the Exploratorium Science Museum.
+China Brotsky holds a bachelor’s degree in accounting from Golden Gate University.
+After completing her formal education, she worked for six years as a public accountant and as Deputy Director of Finance & Administration at the Exploratorium Science Museum in San Francisco.

 In 1990 Brotsky joined the Tides Center, where she went on to serve stints as Chief Financial Officer and Senior Vice President.
 Also during her tenure at Tides, Brotsky: (a) managed the restoration and development of the Thoreau Center for Sustainability, a San Francisco-based nonprofit entity that housed the offices of the Tides Center, the Tides Foundation, Environmental Media Services, the United Religions Initiative, and the International Forum on Globalization; (b) served as Managing Director of Tides’s “Shared Spaces” program; (c) was a Board of Directors member of the Tides Center project CorpWatch, which seeks to investigate and expose “corporate violations of human rights, environmental crimes, fraud and corruption around the world”; (d) was the Founding Executive Director of Groundspring.org, a website created by Drummond Pike to facilitate online charitable contributions to left-wing causes; and (e) chaired the Advisory Board of the Transactional Resource and Action Center, a Tides Center project.

 From 1996-2008, Brotsky served on the Board of Directors of the Political Ecology Group, a Bay Area-based environmental-justice organization which she co-founded.